Draconizations/LnzLive/GUIDE.md

 | **Line Mode** | `E` | **Open/Close Linez Mode** |
 | **Line Mode** | `left-click` | Connect linez between first and second clicked ball |

+### History System

+LnzLive now tracks your edits (default: 25 saved actions) with an Undo/Redo history system.
+It uses "Logical Commits" for specific line changes (like moving a ball) and "Snapshots" for major operations.
+Use CTRL+Z to undo and CTRL+Y to redo while the viewport is focused.

 ### File Tree (Left Panel)

 The file tree organizes your LNZ files, textures, and palettes.

 *   **Examples:** Contains preset LNZ files for you to explore and learn from.
 *   **Local Storage:** Stores LNZ files you have saved from the editor.
-*   **Local Textures:** Shows imported BMP texture files with a thumbnail preview.
+*   **Local Textures:** Shows imported BMP texture files with a thumbnail preview and dimensions.
 This allows you to quickly see which textures you have available.
+*   **Base Textures:** Shows game textures built into LnzLive.
-*   **Local Palettes:** Shows imported PNG palette files.
+*   **Local Palettes:** Shows imported palettes with a thumbnail preview.
 Double-click to apply a palette to the current model.

 Right-click on a file in `Local Storage` for more options: